travelmarx/scrapbook101core/docbuild/articles/technology-overview.md

 }
 ```

-In a relational database, the data that consitutes a Scrapbook101core item would be spread across separate (normalized) tables whereas in a document-oriented data store, each item is stored in one document, all pieces of information together.
-Each Scrapbook101core item's document, as mentioned previously, can be different in terms of its schema.
-For example, if Scrapbook101core includes book and film items, the documents for a film and a book might share some data aspects (JSON fields) but differ on others.
+In a relational database, the data that consitutes a {{productName}} item would be spread across separate (normalized) tables whereas in a document-oriented data store, each item is stored in one document, all pieces of information together.
+Each {{productName}} item's document, as mentioned previously, can be different in terms of its schema.
+For example, if {{productName}} includes book and film items, the documents for a film and a book might share some data aspects (JSON fields) but differ on others.
 For example, compare the book item above with the following film item:

 ``` json
 {